Oak Mountain Amphitheatre

-Oak Mountain Amphitheatre, formerly known as the Verizon Wireless Music Center, is an outdoor amphitheater, owned by Live Nation, located in Pelham, Alabama, USA, a few miles south of Birmingham.
-It is the largest outdoor music venue in Alabama.
+Oak Mountain Amphitheatre was an outdoor amphitheater, owned by Live Nation, located in Pelham, Alabama, USA, a few miles south of Birmingham.
+It was the largest outdoor music venue in Alabama.
+The amphitheater no longer exists and was demolished in May 2025.

 It is unusual in that it features three tiers of reserved seating, with no general admission seating area.

 John Mayer performed and recorded his show here, on September 12, 2002, which was later released as a CD/DVD, titled Any Given Thursday.